amazingalek/owml-enabledebugmode/Readme.md

 Warning: some debug actions will mess with your progression while others might crash your game or not work.
 Not all of them have been tested/verified.

+The warp keys are configurable in the in-game MODS menu.

 | Key | Description |
 | --- | ----------- |
 | 0 | Warp to Ship |